-Individuals who own a home that is part of a homeowner’s association face unique challenges if they fall behind on their HOA dues (periodic fees that cover maintaining the community) or special assessments (one-time expense if HOA funds do not cover a major improvement).
-If this happens to a homeowner, the HOA can foreclose on its lien.
+Individuals who own a home that is part of a homeowner’s association face unique challenges if they fall behind on their HOA dues (periodic fees that cover maintaining the community) or special assessments (one-time expense to cover a major improvement).
+If this happens to a homeowner, the HOA can place a lien on the property and foreclose on its lien.
 So, what happens to the other mortgages that are on the property in an HOA foreclosure?
 The answers can vary and depend on the lien priority of the other mortgages.

-Determining Lien Priority
+Determining Lien Priority in an HOA Foreclosure